 same thing is going to keep happening.”

 “Oh, we’ve talked about that,” said Dad.
-“Kelsey’s very self-conscious, so I can’t imagine why that would still be happening.”
+“Lisa’s very self-conscious, so I can’t imagine why that would still be happening.”

 “Well, we’re done talking about it.
 She has to have longer shirts to wear to work before she comes in again.”

-So here’s to hoping the next time Kelsey bends down to stow those glasses, the Great Divide will be demurely covered by a shirt of the appropriate length.
+So here’s to hoping the next time Lisa bends down to stow those glasses, the Great Divide will be demurely covered by a shirt of the appropriate length.

 Dressing modestly is so much more than a vital part of learning how to hold a job; from some perspectives, and especially in certain cases, it truly falls into the realm of public service.